-In the past we have used a basic manual controlled TRV on the loft radiator which runs from our gas fired central heating system with the TR set to turn off once the temperature reached a set point.
+In the past, we have used a basic manual-controlled TRV on the loft radiator, which runs from our gas-fired central heating system with the TR set to turn off once the temperature reaches a set point.

-The radiator is located next to the loft hatch so hot air from the rest of the house would rise past the TRV and radiator which resulted in the set temperature not working correctly.
-With a digital controlled TRV we can now add a temperature offset to control the valve and radiator and change its settings based on the other Zigbee temperature sensor located in the loft.
+The radiator is located next to the loft hatch, so hot air from the rest of the house would rise past the TRV and radiator, which resulted in the set temperature not working correctly.
+With a digitally controlled TRV, we can now add a temperature offset to prevent the valve and radiator and change its settings based on the other Zigbee temperature sensor in the loft.

 This model is also sold under the Tuya and Moes brands, but they all seem to be the same model but with different labels.

 - Power: 2* 1.5V alkaline batteries (NOT included)

 - Sensor: NTC(10k)1%